DAI-Lab-HERALD/General-Framework/Framework/Models/README.md

     '''
     return output_type
 ```
+Of the two trajectory prediction methods, *'path_all_wi_pov'* is generally to be preferred, as it does not rely on the existence of a distinguished pov agent, and even if such an agent exists, predicting its future behavior is most often no problem.

 Furthermore, it must also be checked if the model can be even applied to the selected dataset.
 For this, the method *check_trainability_method()* is needed.
 If the model can be applied, it should return None, while otherwise, it should return a string that completes the sentence: "*This model can not be trained, because...*".